-After the recent wind storm, islanders are well aware of the importance of communications.
+After the December 20 2018 wind storm, islanders were well aware of the importance of communications.
 We need to ensure we can communicate with neighbours, family and the authorities.
 We also need critical updates on damage to infrastructure, other advisories and to be able to request help for medical emergencies, supplies and other resources.

 The Salt Spring Island Amateur Radio Society offered two four week licensing courses in spring and fall of 2019.
 The courses, all study materials and final examinations were all free of charge as a public service for island residents.
 The classes were held at the Portlock Park Meeting Room.